-- Add corn kernels, reserving about 1 cup raw, and kaffir lime leaves, if using.
+- Add corn kernels, reserving about 1 cup raw.
 Stir in coconut milk and 2 cups of corn stock and bring just to a boil.
 Reduce to a simmer and let simmer until potatoes are fork-tender, 5-10 minutes.

-- To puree the soup, let cool slightly, remove kaffir lime leaves, and use an immersion blender or transfer to a regular blender.
+- To puree the soup, let cool slightly, and use an immersion blender or transfer to a regular blender.
 If using a blender, you will likely need to work in batches so the hot soup doesn’t erupt.
 Be careful!

 - Stir in lime juice and reserved raw corn kernels.
 Garnish with crispy dates, cilantro, scallions and toasted coconut, if desired.

 Homemade corn stock is optional - feel free to substitute with 2 cups of regular vegetable stock/broth.

 - Category: Soup